-LMC is based on the development of our EMR-A (Enhanced Magazine Release, Ambidextrous), and is centered around making it harder for the user to accidentally, or unintentionally actuate the magazine catch and drop the magazine.
+LMC is based on the development of our EMR-A (Enhanced Magazine Release, Ambidextrous), and is centered around mitigating accidental / unintended magazine drops.

 In 2018, we developed the LP (low profile) shaft option for EMR-A, which has become standard on all EMR-A in late 2019.
 We also lengthened the EMR-A plate's "ramp" section (the part that engages the magazine's mag catch cutout/indentation).
 The LP shaft is designed to lower the installed height of the magazine release button (on the right side) so its top can sit slightly below the fence, while the longer ramp on the plate is designed to lengthen the magazine catch's travel before a magazine is dropped.
 Both features are meant to mitigate accidental/unintentional magazine drops.

 The "ramp" of the plate length is only 0.05", a magazine catch only needs to travel over 0.05" before a magazine is dropped.
 TDP spec M16 lower receivers, and semi auto AR15 forged receivers based on TDP dimensions have a magazine release fence to prevent accidental/unintentional magazine drops.
 With a TDP spec magazine shaft and magazine release button, the top of the button is usually flush with the fence, we prefer the top of the button be lower than the fence.
 LPD plate's ramp is 0.06", the slightly lengthened ramp requires a longer mag catch travel before the magazine is dropped.

-LPD shaft is slightly shorter (one full turn of the mag catch), when a TDP spec magazine release button is fully and correctly installed (9 revolutions of the mag catch), the top of the mag release button is slightly below the fence.
+LPD shaft is one full turn of the mag catch, when a TDP spec magazine release button is fully and correctly installed (8 revolutions of the mag catch), the top of the mag release button is slightly below the fence.

-With that in mind, we will again stress we do not recommend blind hole magazine release buttons for defense and duty 223 AR15s and M16s, or any extended magazine release with even taller profile and over the fence protrusion.
-LMC is designed to work with TDP spec magazine release buttons (through hole), and not made to address the flaws of other products.
-We've always had warning language for our blind hole magazine release button (EMR-C), EMR-C is perfect for thicker 308 lowers that require a longer magazine release button, but has a 0.08 protrusion over the magazine release fence.
-We eventually moved EMR-C to the 308 AR section to discourage customers from buying and using them on 223 ARs.
+We will stress we do not recommend blind hole magazine release buttons for defense and duty 5.56mm AR15s and M16s, or any extended magazine release with even taller profile and over the fence protrusion.
+LMC is designed to work with, and lower TDP spec magazine release buttons (through hole), but not made to address the flaws of other products.
+We've always had warning language for our blind hole magazine release button (EMR-HC), EMR-HC is perfect for thicker 308 lowers that require a longer magazine release button, but has a 0.08 protrusion over the magazine release fence on AR15 spec receivers.
+We moved EMR-HC to the 308 AR section to discourage 5.56mm AR customers from buying and using them on 5.56mm ARs.